I cartoon for The New Yorker. See more here!

 In February 2017 I took this book on a national storytelling book tour funded entirely by Kickstarter.
-Check out all upcoming book events here!

 Have a story?
 Submissions will remain open as long as people keep getting dumped.
 Turn something ugly into something beautiful; Share your heartbreak with me.